Closed cooling systems

 Either the temperature of the cooling water has to be so low, that it would be difficult and not feasible to produce such temperatures with an open system.

-Or the consumer of the cooling water is so valuable or critical for a process, that no one take the risk of fouling or blockage, due to an uncertain water quality from an open loop.
-In other words, in a closed cooling water system the same water is used all the time and recirculated in the loop.
-Technically it is easier to assure the same water quality in such a water, then in an open system.
+Or the consumer of the cooling water is too valuable or critical for a process.
+Then no one will take the risk of fouling or blockage, due to an uncertain water quality from an open loop.
+In other words, in a closed cooling water system the same water is used all the time and circulate by a pump in the loop.
+The water in the loop is purified before entering cooling system, mechanical and by water treatment.

-Fighting corrosion in closed cooling water system
+Fighting corrosion in closed loop system

 The picture to the right shows a heat exchanger tube bundle from a chiller.
 A lot of scale and fouling found at the tubes.
 This is the open side of the cooling loop, connected to a cooling tower where the debris is coming from.
 Inside the tubes the cooled water is flowing and there the water is perfectly clean.